UO295831/Computer-Vision-project-2/README.md

 ## How to Run

-1. Mount Google Drive and verify `BASE_DATA_PATH` points to your dataset root.
+1. **Environment Setup:** Mount Google Drive and verify that `BASE_DATA_PATH` and `MODEL_SAVE_DIR` point correctly to your target directory paths.
+2. **Commented Code & Execution Avoidance:** Multiple sections of the notebook are commented out by default because they do not need to be re-run:
+   * **Data Pipeline:** Cells managing dataset downloading, balanced downsampling, and partitioning are locked. **It is not necessary to uncomment or run these cells** if you use the pre-processed, structured dataset provided in the **Dataset** section link.
+   * **Network Architecture:** The model section contains commented-out code from a preliminary exploratory experiment used to evaluate alternative backbones. **It is not necessary to re-run this exploration**, as the notebook is pre-configured to execute end-to-end using the final selected **ConvNeXt-Tiny** architecture.
-2. Run all cells top-to-bottom via **Runtime → Run all**.
+3. **Pipeline Execution:** Run remaining active cells sequentially from top to bottom (**Runtime → Run all**).
-3. To switch experiments, change only the `ALPHA` global and re-run from the training cell.
+4. **Hyperparameter Sweeps:** To transition between experiments (e.g., changing baselines or running the ablation sweep), update only the `ALPHA` variable in the Globals section and execute from the training initialization cells onward.

-> ⚠️ Never run cells out of order.
-The `Dataset` object captures the transform pipeline at `__init__` time — if you modify transforms, you must re-run the Dataset and DataLoader cells too.
+> ⚠️ **State Constraint:** Avoid executing cells out of order.
+The custom `Dataset` object caches its internal image-to-target path mapping at initialization (`__init__`).
+If folders or geometric transforms are modified, you must re-run both the Dataset initialization and the downstream `DataLoader` cells to re-collate active memory batches.
 ---

 ## Code Walkthrough